jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 43 Exceptions to attendance because of secondary–tertiary programmes and multiple timetable arrangements
 (1) Section 36 does not apply to a participating student who is enrolled at a registered school for the purposes of the secondary component of the student’s secondary–tertiary programme, but a participating student must attend the school for any portion of the programme as notified by the provider group or lead provider under clause 9 of Schedule 8.
 (2) Section 36 does not apply to an affected student, but the student must attend school for the whole of the time period (or periods) each day during which their timetable is running.
-(3) A board that is running a multiple timetable arrangement must take all reasonable steps to ensure that an affected student attends the school for the whole of the time period (or periods) each day during which the student's timetable is running.
+(3) A board or a sponsor that is running a multiple timetable arrangement must take all reasonable steps to ensure that an affected student attends the school for the whole of the time period (or periods) each day during which the student's timetable is running.

 ### 44 Exemption from attendance because of walking distance to school or some other reason
 (1) Despite section 36, the Secretary may, on application by a parent of a student, grant a certificate to the parent of the student that exempts the student (entirely or partly) from attending a school if the Secretary is satisfied that—